grigorye/Weather/Modules/WeatherAppKit/WeatherAppKit/Scenes/README.md

 ## Module composition dependencies

-For a container module, in case of simple composition, storyboard-defined containmnet is quite enough.
+For a container module, in case of simple composition, storyboard-defined containment is quite enough.
 What we'd like to achieve is depenendecy-container hierarchy matching the module/view controller containment hierarchy.
 So that at each level/module just level-specific immediate dependencies are available.

 # Scenes vs Modules